-A common problem many singers are having, is that visualizations and tipps they find online about singing, are leading them straight into overthinking what they are doing, and in turn will hinder their progress.
+A common problem some singers face is that visualizations and tipps they find online about singing lead them into overthinking, and in turn hinder their progress.
 There is no easy visualisation that will get you to understand the physiological priciples of singing well, without lots of practice, and eventually first hand experience of those principles.

-All visual instructions of singing „high up in the head“ aside, you are probably using your ears too much in order to sing.
-A natural habit of most people who are not professional singers yet, will be to constantly „check“ the pitch and tone of what they are singing in their head, namely using their ears.
-This will keep you from using the full power and range of your voice, since this thinking path of „checking what comes out of your mouth“, will not allow you to free your voice.
-Now you might think, „of course I have to use my ears, how else am I gonna hit a note?“ But the focus ont his can be a flawed approach.
-You will be able to sing much more accuratel once you focus of the feeling of vibration.
-Of course you will still use your ears while singing, no doubt about that, but you need not to actively focus on them.
-Instead of what you are hearing, you should slowly shift your focus down towards what you are feeling, especially in your chest and stomach, try to feel the vibration of the sound you create rather than hearing it.
+First of all, as a beginner you are probably using your ears too much to sing.
+A natural habit of most people who are not professional singers yet, is constantly trying to „check and correct”.
+This will keep you from using the full power and range of your voice freely.
+Now you might think, „of course I have to use my ears, how else will I hit a note?“ But you will be able to sing more accurately, once you learn focusing on the feeling, rather than the sound of your voice.
+Instead of what you are hearing, you should slowly shift your focus down towards what you are feeling, especially in your chest and stomach.
+Feel the vibration of the sound you create rather than hearing it.
 At first this will be hard to accomplish because it has to do with letting go of what you think is the control over your voice.
-In reality it will be much easier to control and intuitively use your voice, once you have learned to utilize the feeling of vibrations in your body without fear.
+In reality it will be much easier to intuitively use your voice, once you have learned to utilize the feeling of vibrations in your body without fear.

-The following tips are commonly head and should be taken with a grain of salt.
-Overthinking these aspects can lead to more tension than it does you well:
+The following tips appear commonly and are easily misunderstood.
+Overthinking these aspects can lead to more harm than good:

 “Keep your shoulders low”

-Once you have built up enough strength in your Diapragm, stomach and back muscles, you will naturally increase your ability to relax your shoulders during singing and also during rest.
+Once you’ve built up enough strength in your Diapragm, stomach and back muscles, you will naturally increase your ability to relax your shoulders during singing.
 The instruction to keep your shoulders low is counter-productive for most people, because it will introduce tension and too much focus on the shoulder area, when you are actively trying to hold them down during singing.
-Your mental focus should always lay in the center of your chest, expanding from the bottom of your diaphragm up to your throat and tounge, but always inside of your body close to your spine.
+Your mental focus should always lay in the center of your chest.
+Instead of concentrating on forming the sound in your mouth, imagine breathing in and talking from your chest.

 “Keep your larynx low”

 The little cousin of “keep your shoulders low” is to keep your larynx low.
 The same principle applies than above.
 By actively trying to lower your larynx during singing, you will create tension instead of relaxation, the exact opposite of what you want.
-To have a naturally relaxed and „low“ position of your larynx (low is probably a fundamentally wrong description), you are gonna need muscle strength in the base of your tounge, and other muscle groups that will develop over the course of time with practice.
+To have a naturally relaxed and „low“ position of your larynx (low is probably a fundamentally wrong description), you will need muscle strength from the base of your tounge.

 “Keep your throat open”